dannagle/PacketSender/README.md

 Packet Sender has a "portable" mode.
 At launch, it will look for `portablemode.txt` and populate any missing settings files in that run-time directory.
 These files are  `packets.ini`, `ps_settings.ini`, `ps.key`, and `ps.pem`.
 You may also have some files portable and the other in their standard location by removing portablemode.txt.

-### DDLs that can be removed in Console-only portable Mode
+### DLLs that can be removed in Console-only portable Mode
-If you do not require the GUI, you may remove these DDLs
+If you do not require the GUI, you may remove these DLLs
 - Qt6Svg.dll
 - Qt6Widgets.dll
 - Qt6Gui.dll